The ministerial conference on advancing religious freedom | Claire Provost

-The summit’s opening day featured testimonies from survivors of religious persecution including the brother of a murdered Pakistani Christian; a Rohingya lawyer, and the wife of a Christian pastor imprisoned in China.
-But it began with a breakfast side-event with ambassador Brownback, co-organised by the Christian conservative anti-LGBT ‘hate group’ Liberty Counsel.
+The summit’s opening day featured testimonies from survivors of religious persecution, including the brother of a murdered Pakistani Christian; a Rohingya lawyer; and the wife of a Christian pastor imprisoned in China.
+But it began with a breakfast event with ambassador Brownback, co-organised by the Christian conservative anti-LGBT “hate group” Liberty Counsel.

-Liberty Counsel says it “embraces a worldview that is historically Christian and biblical.”
+Liberty Counsel says it “embraces a worldview that is historically Christian and biblical”.
 It opposes abortion and same-sex marriage and has often used freedom of religion, conscience, and speech arguments in its cases.
-Its lawyers represented a small town Kentucky clerk who was briefly jailed in 2015 after refusing to issue same-sex marriage licenses.
+Its lawyers represented a small town Kentucky clerk who was briefly jailed in 2015 after refusing to issue same-sex marriage licences.

-The summit “will send a very strong message that America is once again concerned about religious freedom,” said Tony Perkins, president of the ‘hate group’ Family Research Council which says its “mission is to advance faith, family, and freedom in public policy and the culture from a Christian worldview.”
+The summit “will send a very strong message that America is once again concerned about religious freedom,” said Tony Perkins, president of the “hate group” Family Research Council (FRC), which says its mission is “to advance faith, family, and freedom in public policy and the culture from a Christian worldview”.

-Perkins, who once claimed that “true religious freedom” applies to “orthodox religious viewpoints,” was also appointed earlier this year to the federal government’s US Commission on International Religious Freedom.
+Perkins, who once claimed that “true religious freedom” only applies to “orthodox religious viewpoints”, was also appointed earlier this year to the federal government’s US Commission on International Religious Freedom.

-In an open letter to Pompeo, Faith McDonnell from the Institute on Religion and Democracy (IRD) said it was “refreshing” to see “this level of concern for and determination to defend those who suffer for their faith.”
-Though she also called for greater focus on Christians around the world, who she claimed are “being persecuted for their faith [more] than any other religious believers.”
+In an open letter to Pompeo, Faith McDonnell from the Institute on Religion and Democracy (IRD) said it was “refreshing” to see “this level of concern for and determination to defend those who suffer for their faith”.
+She also called for greater focus on Christians around the world, who she claimed are “being persecuted for their faith [more] than any other religious believers”.

 Peter Henne, a University of Vermont political science professor, warned civil society delegates “excitedly participating” in the summit to “be careful they don’t buy into a definition of religious freedom that excludes Muslims.”
 The Trump administration has actually “acted contrary to religious freedom,” he said, including with its travel bans affecting people in Muslim-majority countries.